MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 **10.2.4**

-Your product may depend on non-integrated software (such as another product, module, or service) to deliver its primary functionality, subject to the following requirements:
-- You disclose the dependency at the beginning of the description metadata.
+Your product may depend on non-integrated software (such as another product, module, or service) to deliver its primary functionality if you disclose the dependency at the beginning of the description in metadata.

+Generally, dependency on non-Microsoft provided drivers or NT services is not allowed, but may be considered case by case for WHCP certified drivers. (link here).
 If your product has a dependency on non-Microsoft provided driver(s) or NT service(s), you must disclose that dependency to Microsoft in the certification notes in Microsoft Partner Center.
-Dependency on non-Microsoft provided driver(s) or NT service(s) is not allowed.

 **10.2.5**